Related Links:

 screaming fans at the Indianapolis Speedway

-and boards, began to tilt slowly forward when
+pipe and boards, began to tilt slowly forward

-fans leaped to their fee as the 33 cars in the
+when fans leaped to their feet as the 33

-500-mile race were poised at the starting lines.
+cars in the 500-mile race were poised at

-scores were trapped under a mass of timbers,
+but scores were trapped under a mass of

 Among the injured was Wilbur Shortridge Jr.,

-the stands and charged $5 a seat on the lower
+built the stands and charged $5 a seat on

-decks and $10 in the upper section.
-He had
+the lower decks and $10 in the upper

 Witnesses said spectators in other stands